 Yes, they are!
 We are a professional theatre company and a part of PACT (Professional Association of Canadian Theatre).
 The actors are paid at CAEA (Canadian Actors’ Equity Association) industry standard.
 Actually, our entire team (crew, actors, stage managers, concession and volunteer coordinators) are paid.
 We do, however, also have a lot of volunteers who help us in the concession stand and to hand out programs.

 Does the hat collection go to the actors?

 Not directly.
 The actors earn a salary as professional artists paid to them by Repercussion Theatre.
 The money we collect at intermission goes to the company which then pays the actor a set salary as determined in their contract.

 How is Repercussion Theatre funded?

 Our income comes from a variety of places.
-We receive operational governmental grants (Conseil des arts de Montréal, Conseil des arts et des lettres du Québec), grants specific to the hire of young and inexperienced workers (Canada Summer Jobs, Emploi Quebec) and some touring grants (Conseil des arts de Montreal en tournée).
-We also receive support from various foundations (Birks Family Foundation, Cole Foundation, Hay Foundation, Jarislowsky Foundation) and some corporations (Hydro Quebec, Power Corporation).
+We receive operational governmental grants (Conseil des arts de Montréal, Conseil des arts et des lettres du Québec), grants specific to the hire of young and emerging/underemployed workers (Canada Summer Jobs, Emploi Quebec) and some touring grants (Conseil des arts de Montreal en tournée).
+We also receive support from various foundations (Birks Family Foundation, Cole Foundation, Hay Foundation) and some corporations (Hydro Québec, Power Corporation).
 Finally, we also receive support from individuals who appreciate our programming and donate either on site during a show or through the mail.
 All those contributions permit us to provide professional, outdoor theatre, in a different location every night, at no cost to the audience.